JoeyStanley/real/data/index.md

 ## Olympic Games ([athletes](/data/athletes.csv), [events](/data/events.csv), [years](/data/years.csv))

 This is data about the atheletes, events, from the Olympic games.
+The dataset was downloaded from [Kaggle.com](https://www.kaggle.com/heesoo37/120-years-of-olympic-history-athletes-and-results), which was made available thanks to user [Randi Griffin](https://www.kaggle.com/heesoo37).
 I use this in my tidyverse workshops to illustrate joining different datasetes.

 ## [Snoozing](/data/snoozing.xlsx)